Duslerke/aws-iam-key-interactor/README.md

 # aws-iam-key-interactor

 Bash script that allows us to perform operations with the IAM access keys for AWS accounts.
-It currently only allows to delete access keys.

 ## Dependencies
 - aws CLI